MyPureCloud/user-provisioning-scripts-js/docs/module3_Assigning_groups_and_roles.md

 # Assigning users to a role

-Fortunately, the code for assigning a user to a role is very similar to assigning a user to a group.
-Lets take at the `assignUsersToRoles()` function found in the `src/provisioning.js` file.
+Fortunately, the code for assigning a users to a role is very similar to assigning a users to a group.
+Let's take a look at the `assignUsersToRoles()` function found in the `src/provisioning.js` file.

 ```javascript